whyboris/utilitarianism.net/content/en/02-types-of-utilitarianism.md

 [^18]: Chappell, R.Y.
 (2020).
 [Deontic Pluralism and the Right Amount of Good](https://philpapers.org/rec/CHADPA-8).
 In Douglas W. Portmore (ed.), _The Oxford Handbook of Consequentialism_.
 Oxford University Press. pp. 498-512.
 [^19]: Jackson, F. (1991).
 [Decision-theoretic consequentialism and the nearest and dearest objection](https://dx.doi.org/10.1086/293312). _Ethics_, 101(3): 461–482.
 [^20]: In line with the above explanation of welfarism, utilitarians of any type understand “value” in terms of well-being.
+[^20a]: Compare the analogous distinction between what is prudentially rational versus what is objectively best for you.
+Obviously, both of these normative concepts have a role to play in philosophical reflections about the perspective of self-interest.
+There's no inherent barrier to using the term "ought" in relation to _either_ normative role, subjective or objective, so long as one is clear about which meaning is intended.
 [^21]:
     Bales, R. E. (1971).
 [Act-Utilitarianism: Account of Right-Making Characteristics or Decision-Making Procedure?](https://www.jstor.org/stable/20009403) _American Philosophical Quarterly_.
 8(3): 257–265.